din96/1001dimensions/_sources/abds.md

 - evangelize and maintain the system

 ## Challenges
-- Lack of consistency in the interface and poor usability.
+- Lack of consistency in the interface.
 - Limited human resources and ambitious delivery goals.
 - Challenging collaboration between the teams due to the missing documentation and clear guidelines.
-- Significant issues in the front-end code.

 ## Key questions
 First, we established a set of crucial questions that would guide us through the process: